UAW trust taps Deutsche Bank to advise on Chrysler exit: sources

 NEW YORK/DETROIT The United Auto Workers' trust fund has tapped Deutsche Bank (DBKGn.DE) for advice on how to exit its 41.5 percent stake in U.S. automaker Chrysler Group LLC, according to two people familiar with the matter.

-The third-largest U.S. automaker was forced by the union trust on Monday to file paperwork for an initial public offering.
-[ID:nL2N0HK00P] The union trust, Chrysler's second-biggest shareholder, is mired in an escalating dispute with main owner Fiat SpA FIA.MI.
+The third-largest U.S. automaker on Monday was forced to file paperwork for an IPO by the union trust, its second-biggest shareholder mired in an escalating spat with main owner Fiat SpA FIA.MI.

-Fiat, which owns 58.5 percent of Chrysler, wants to take full control and buy out the rest of the stock owned by VEBA, a healthcare trust fund affiliated with the United Auto Workers union, but has balked at the more than $5 billion that VEBA has demanded.
+Fiat, which owns 58.5 percent of Chrysler, wants to take full control and buy out the rest of the stock owned by VEBA, a healthcare trust fund affiliated with the United Auto Workers union, but has balked at the more $5 billion being demanded.

-The trust is being advised by Deutsche Bank as it weighs whether a gradual sale of shares through an IPO would generate more proceeds than an outright sale of the entire stake to Fiat, the people familiar with the matter said on Wednesday.
+The trust is being advised by Deutsche Bank as it weighs whether a gradual sale of shares through an IPO would generate more proceeds than an outright sale of the entire stake to Fiat, the people familiar with the matter said.
 They asked not to be identified because the matter is not public.

 VEBA did not immediately respond to requests for comment.
 Brock Fiduciary, which has managed the trust's holdings in Chrysler since 2010, declined to comment.
 Deutsche Bank also declined to comment.